List of Volleyball Skills

 What is the hardest skill to master in volleyball?

 In a general sense, the most difficult skill to master in volleyball is serving.
 Serving is an extraordinarily important part of the game of volleyball, so much so that certain players earn their keep on volleyball teams as serving specialists.
-There are a variety of different serves one can master, with various different challenges to get the hang of each, making the art of the serve an extremely difficult skill to master in the game of volleyball.
+There are a variety of different serves one can master and various different challenges to get the hang of each, making the art of the serve an extremely difficult skill to master.

 What is the most important skill in volleyball?

 There is no certain skill that is most important in volleyball.
 That being said, certain skills are more important for certain positions to learn.
-For example, setters should learn how to set as opposed to receiving.
-Front row players should also learn how to block and hit as opposed to passing.
+For example, setters should first learn how to set, as opposed to receiving.
+Front row players should also learn how to block and hit, as opposed to passing.
 Nonetheless, every player should learn nearly every skill in case they need to fill in for another player.

 What skills are used to receive a serve in volleyball?

 The two main skills used to receive a serve are the underhand receive and the overhand receive.
-The underhand receive is the more common of the two, and is when a player uses a platform to bump-pass the ball to the setter.
+The underhand receive is the most common and is when a player uses a platform to bump-pass the ball to the setter.
 This type of pass is better suited for controlling high velocity balls and topspin balls such as serves.
-Overhand receptions are usually used when a player misreads a serve and cannot position themselves for an underhand serve.
-This type of reception is less strong because it is much more difficult to control high-velocity serves with one’s fingertips.
+Overhand receptions are usually used when a player misreads a serve and cannot position themselves in time.